 What Makes Our Pediatric ED Different?

 - Open 24 hours a day, 7 days a week

 - Level I Pediatric Trauma Center

-- Doctors, nurses and staff specialize in caring for children with urgent medical needs
+- Doctors, nurses and staff specialize in caring for children with emergent medical needs

 - Prepared to handle any pediatric emergency, from an allergic reaction to broken bones to serious illness

 - All patients are seen by a doctor specially trained in emergency care

 - Specialized pediatric transport team for critically ill children